 How I fish (and why)

 I do not fish for pleasure, nor as a sport.
 I fish when I need the proteins.
 Either on a long trekking- / kayaking trip or in basecamp.
-The Tenkara gear I use is focussed on fishing smaller fish (pan-fish), on creeks and small streams.
-This, typically, are small fish like Trout, Perch, Bluegill and sunfish.
+The gear I use is focussed on fishing smaller fish (pan-fish), on creeks, small streams and small lakes.
+This, typically, are small fish like Trout, Grayling, Perch, Bluegill and Sunfish.

 Photo: A Tenkara reel (right), next to conventional fly fishing rods. (@Invercassley Tea Rooms, GlenCassley, Scotland)